 RPA is here to stay.
 Aside from savings, companies that integrate RPA into their outsourcing strategy can repeat the immediate benefits.
 DXC noted that RPA utilization can lead to “an immediate increase in process efficiency, accuracy, compliance and speed of completion – all while removing manual errors and increasing customer satisfaction.”

-These next-generation strategies in outsourcing will determine how telecommunications will develop in the future.
+These next-generation strategies in business process outsourcing will determine how telecom firms will interact with their consumers in the future.
 Technology and humanity are getting closer to a point of singularity.
 And, support for these end-users whether in human form or through artificial technology will be vital in the future.
-Thus, customer support services and the business process outsourcing industry as a whole will never become obsolete.
+Thus, customer support and the telecom services outsourcing industry as a whole will never become obsolete.